-- The PHED Committee recommended (2-1, with Councilmember Friedson opposing) the enactment of Expedited Bill 30-21 with amendments. - A roll call vote would be required to enact the bill with amendments, per the PHED Committee's recommendation.
-In addition, Councilmember Friedson has a potential amendment (described below).
+- A motion and vote would be required to take the bill from the table. - The PHED Committee recommended (2-1, with Councilmember Friedson opposing) the enactment of Expedited Bill 30-21 with amendments. - Assuming the bill is taken from the table, a roll call vote would be required to enact the bill with amendments, per the PHED Committee's recommendation. - Additional options for amendments are discussed below and under Issue #5 of the staff memorandum.